 The other source of toothache pain is the ligament that attaches the tooth to the bone.
 When you have an infection inside your tooth, it will eventually spread.
 It leaves the tooth through its apex where it infects the bone around the end of your tooth.
 Pain after a root canal treatment almost always comes from this source—from the ligament surrounding the tooth.
-If the tissue inside the tooth has been removed, including the nerve inside your tooth, it is impossible for the pain to be coming from this source.
+If the tissue inside the tooth has been completely removed, including the nerve inside your tooth, it is impossible for the pain to be coming from this source.

 When you first get a toothache, the more promptly you seek treatment, the less likely you are to have pain after the treatment.
-Here is why: When your tooth is infected, the longer you allow the infection to spread, the more difficult it is going to be to eradicate the infection.
+Here is why: When your tooth is infected, the longer you allow the infection to spread, the more difficult it is going to be to eradicate that infection.
 If the infection is entirely inside your tooth, it can be completely removed.
-If it has spread to the bone, only the source of the infection can be removed—your body has to take care of the rest.
+However, if it has spread to the bone, only the source of the infection can be removed—your body has to take care of the rest.

 When a dentist performs a root canal treatment, he or she will remove all the soft tissue inside the tooth.
 Some of this tissue will inevitably be pushed out the end of the tooth, through the apex and into the bone.
 The more infected your tooth is, the greater the potential irritation from this.
 Or, the instruments your dentist uses can penetrate the apex and thus irritate this tissue.

 When this happens, your tooth will hurt afterward.
-This doesn't mean the dentist did anything wrong.
-In fact, some prominent root canal experts insist that if endodontic treatment is done properly, there will always be some pain afterwards.
+This doesn’t mean the dentist did anything wrong.
+In fact, some prominent root canal experts insist that if endodontic treatment is done properly, there will always be some discomfort afterwards.